-Acknowledgments Jun Pang wants to thank Rena Bakhshi and Wan Fokkink for bringing his attention to the paper [5] on self-stabilizing population protocols.
+Acknowledgements Jun Pang wants to thank Rena Bakhshi and Wan Fokkink for bringing his attention to the paper [10] on selfstabilizing population protocols.
 Yuxin Deng would like to thank Jing Cao for interesting discussions on the Spin model checker.
+Yuxin Deng is supported by the National Natural Science Foundation of China (Grant No. 60703033).
+An extended abstract of this paper has appeared in the Proceedings of the 2nd IEEE International Symposium on Theoretical Aspects of Softw are Engineering (TASE 2008, IEEE Computer Society).